Clarkson Wright and Jakes Ltd Banner Image

 Advice on the right legal structure for your joint venture

-Setting up the right structure for your joint venture is crucial.
+Using up the right structure for your joint venture is crucial.
 This will ensure you have a solid legal foundation for all that you want to accomplish.
 We can discuss the options available with you and recommend the best structure for your needs.
 This could be:

 • A partnership or limited liability partnership

-• A limited company to operate the joint venture
+• A limited company to operate the joint venture with a Shareholders' agreement

-• A collaboration agreement or contract
+• A collaboration agreement or contract between two or more people or organisations

 Drafting a joint venture agreement

-It is important to have legal advice at this early stage to ensure the provisions you are proposing are realistic and so that you understand the implications of entering into the arrangement, and take advice from other professionals, for example in relation to finance and tax.
+It is important to take legal advice at this early stage to ensure the provisions you are proposing are realistic and so that you understand the implications of entering into the arrangement, and take advice from other professionals, for example in relation to finance and tax.

 Advice on intellectual property rights